What tax relief can I claim on my rental property?

 Letting agent fees and management fees

-Legal fees for lets of a year or less, or for renewing a lease for less than 50 years
+Legal fees for renewing a lease for less than 50 years

 Accountant’s fees

-Rents (if you’re sub-letting), ground rents and service charges
+Rent (if you’re sub-letting), ground rent and service charges

 Direct costs such as phone calls, stationery and advertising for new tenants

 Vehicle running costs (but only the proportion used for your rental business).
-This includes mileage rate deductions for business journeys
+This includes using HMRC-approved mileage rate deductions for qualifying business journeys

 What expenses can’t I claim on my buy-to-let property?